 Following the exhibition of the strategy, an amendment was made to the Growth Centres SEPP to identify the Wilton Priority Growth Area.

-In August 2017 the NSW Government released the Interim Land Use and Infrastructure Implementation Plan for Wilton, which detailed how infrastructure would be delivered to support new communities in Wilton New Town.
+In September 2018 the NSW Government released the Wilton 2040 Plan for Wilton, which detailed how infrastructure would be delivered to support new communities in Wilton New Town.